milkymap/pulsar-mcp/README.md

 **1. Create your MCP servers config** (`mcp-servers.json`):

-This is an enhanced schema of Claude Desktop's MCP configuration with additional Pulsar-specific fields.
+This is an enhanced schema of Claude Desktop's MCP configuration with additional OmniMCP-specific fields.

 ```json
 {